How to Score High in a Job Interview

 But be on point.
 Don't give long answers when concise answers will do.
 Overly long answers work to your disadvantage and cause interviewers to tune out, which means they will not remember well enough to score you accurately.
 Remember, managers hate to interview.
 Don't be one of the reasons they feel that way!

-These finishing touches will put you in the top tier of candidates.
+Finally, the finishing touches below will put you in the top tier of candidates.

-Research the organization or corporation and phrase your answers in the context of the firm.
-Look for news articles or reports about what the company has done, where it's headed and any challenges it faces.
+Do your homework: Research the organization or corporation and phrase your answers in the context of the firm.
+Look for news articles or reports about what the company has done, where it's headed, and any challenges it faces.
 Weave that knowledge into your answers and tie in any experience that relates to what they've got in the hopper.
 The hiring team will be impressed that you took the time to come prepared.

 You can also run the traps through your professional network.
 Search the name of the company on LinkedIn (you are on that site, aren't you?), and see who you might know with contacts there.
 Call and ask what the company is looking for; not all the information will be in the job posting.